 - Replace the air filter cover.

 Cleaning the air filter is a fairly simple job, so you needn’t necessarily hire a professional for it.
-Here’s a tutorial video that can help guide you through the process:

 Check for a Faulty Coil